All Episodes

 I think giving people the reason why something has happened would wake them up.

-And because we're being nice people, we're being nice to the poor, we got a great country, they want to come to our country to get rich or to get safe for the world.
+They want to come to our country to get rich or to get saved for the world.

 Well, fine, who can turn them down?

-And then how do you oppose that?
+And how do you oppose that?

 But that's not what this is.

-There isn't any compassion to what Obama's done.
+There isn't any compassion to what Obama's.

 Obama's not overflowing with compassion.